laoyigrace/subject/doc/source/glanceapi.rst

   where <STATUS_VALUE> is ``pending``, ``accepted``, or ``rejected``.
   The {memberId} is the tenant ID of the subject member.

-Images v2 Tasks API
+Subjects v2 Tasks API
 -------------------

-Version 2 of the OpenStack Images API introduces a Task resource that is used to create and monitor long-running asynchronous subject-related processes.
+Version 2 of the OpenStack Subjects API introduces a Task resource that is used to create and monitor long-running asynchronous subject-related processes.
 See the :doc:`Tasks <tasks>` section of the Glance documentation for more information.